godotengine/godot-docs/tutorials/editor/command_line_tutorial.rst

 - |debug| Available in editor builds and debug export templates only.
 - |editor| Only available in editor builds.

-Note that unknown command line arguments have no effect whatsoever.
-The engine will **not** warn you when using a command line argument that doesn't exist with a given build type.
+Note that unknown command-line arguments have no effect whatsoever.
+The engine will **not** warn you when using a command-line argument that doesn't exist with a given build type.

 **General options**